Invasion of Lingayen Gulf: USS Manila Bay struck

 Just before 17:50, on 5 January, two kamikazes dove at Manila Bay from the portside.
 The first plane hit the flight deck to starboard abaft the bridge, causing fires on the flight and hangar decks, destroying radar transmitting spaces, and wiping out all communications.
 The second plane, aimed for the bridge, missed the island close aboard to starboard and hit the sea off the fantail.
-8 Grumman TBM Avenger torpedo bombers and 1 Grumman FM-2 Wildcat fighter were destroyed by the kamikaze attack.
+Eight Grumman TBM Avenger torpedo bombers and one Grumman FM-2 Wildcat fighter were destroyed by the kamikaze attack.

 Firefighting parties promptly brought the blazes under control, including those caused by two fueled and burning torpedo planes in the hangar deck.
 Within 24 hours, she resumed limited air operations.
 Most repairs to her damaged electrical and communication circuits were completed by 9 January, when the amphibious invasion in Lingayen Gulf got underway.

-USS Manila Bay had 14 men killed and 52 wounded, but by 10 January she resumed full duty in support of the Lingayen Gulf operations.
+Manila Bay had 14 men killed and 52 wounded, but by 10 January she resumed full duty in support of the Lingayen Gulf operations.
 In addition to providing air cover for the task force, her planes flew 104 sorties against targets in western Luzon.